 Thousands of photographs are needed for this ambitious project, the aim being to illustrate each species with images of (A) The egg, (B) Young and final instar larvae - with pictures of intermediate stages where there are significant changes in the appearance, shape or markings of the larvae - also different colour forms, (C) The cocoon (if one is 'spun' above ground), (D) Examples of male and female pupae and (E) Examples of the adults.
 A separate section of the website contains close up photographs of various parts of a selection of pupae to aid species identification.

 What is the best way to help?
 I am able to scan in positive or negative film or prints so the loan of these would be very useful.
 Digital files are obviously the easiest way of sending photographs as e-mail attachments.
 If you have broadband I would prefer to receive jpeg files of the original photographs of any size up to say 3MB.
-This allows me the best scope to adapt the image to fit the website and show the insect off to the best advantage with others of the same species - if you want to work on the image yourself the frame size on the website is 740 pixels wide.
+This allows me the best scope to adapt the image to fit the website and show the insect off to the best advantage with others of the same species - if you want to work on the photographs yourself the frame size of images on the website is 740 pixels wide and final instar larvae are generally 450 pixels high.
 Don't worry if parts of a photograph are a bit out of focus or need other improvements - very few (if any) photographs of insects are perfect - I have had to improve every one of my own in one way or another!

 Finally, if you have surplus livestock of any species that I could rear and photograph for the website, that would also be much appreciated.